MonoMod/MonoMod/README-RuntimeDetour.md

 # Using RuntimeDetour
-Using RuntimeDetour boils down to the following most of the time:
+Creating a new detour looks like this most of the time:
 ```cs
 // Create a Detour (or a Hook).
 Detour d = new Detour(methodInfoFrom, methodInfoTo);